AngleProtocol/angle-docs/user-guides/formulas.md

 ---
-description: List of formulas and parameters used in the Angle protocol and at app.angle.money
+description: List of formulas used in the Angle protocol and at app.angle.money
 ---

-# Formulas & Parameters
+# Formulas

-## Minting & Burning

-**USDC**

-- Minting fee: 0.25%
-- Burning fee: 0.45%

-**DAI**

-- Minting fee: 0.3%
-- Burning fee: 0.5%

 ## Perpetuals (HA)

-### Fees

-- Entry: 0.3%
-- Close: 0.5%

 ### Maintenance Margins